 - Toast the bread.

 - Mash the avocado with a fork.
-Now mash the chickpeas, leave only a few ones whole for texture.
+Now mash the chickpeas, leave a few chickpeas whole for texture.

 - Add the rest of the ingredients and stir well to combine.
 Start with ⅛ tsp of Kala Namak and work your way up according to your taste.